Milan Things to Do: Top 10 Must-See Attractions

 Galeazzo II Visconti had defined the canons of Visconti’s military architecture with the construction of the Pavia Castle, which had already begun a few years earlier.

-We can know what the north-western access to Milan was like, which opened between the Porta Vercellina and the Pusterla Delle Azze, thanks to a fourteenth-century plan of the city.
+We can learn what northwestern access to Milan was like, which opened between the Porta Vercellina and the Pusterla Delle Azze, thanks to a fourteenth-century plan for the city.
 This plan is taken from a codex containing works by the Milanese chronicler Galvano Fiamma and describes it as a small door with a single turreted and crenelated arch.

 Gian Galeazzo Visconti succeeded his father in 1385 and added a “citadel” towards the countryside to the first fortified nucleus.
 In this way, the ancient urban wall was incorporated into the building and its relative moat lost all defensive functions, thus becoming a “dead moat”.